Goalkeeper Jon McCracken makes loan return to Dundee

 St Johnstone are reportedly hoping to land 25-year-old striker Adama Sidibeh from English non-league side Warrington Rylands.

-Livingston boss David Martindale hopes to sign a new centre-back as well as Inverness midfielder David Carson, while Hibernian are another club in the market for a central defender.
+Hibernian are another club in the market for a central defender while Kilmarnock and St Mirren have also been linked with loan moves for Van Veen.

-Kilmarnock manager Derek McInnes said on Wednesday “we may still look to add one if we can”, while his St Mirren counterpart Stephen Robinson is happy with the make-up of his squad and not planning for much deadline-day business.
+Killie manager Derek McInnes said on Wednesday “we may still look to add one if we can”.